sameer-goel/aws-machine-learning/DataPrepration.md

 ************************************************************************************

-Now we have understood the data, lets work on making this dataset polished ready for ML Model
+Now we have understood the data, lets work on making this dataset Cleaned

-## Imputing Missing Values
+## 1. Imputing Missing Values
 * Average imputation: Replaces missing values with the **average/mean** value in the column.
 Useful for **numeric** variables.
 `df['col_name'].fillna((df['col_name'].mean()), inplace=True)`
 * Common point imputation: Use the **most common value/mode** for that column to replace missing values.
 Useful for **categorical** variables.